 Acquired: Signed as a free agent on Feb.
 25, 2013.

-Curran attended Brookwood High School in Snellville, GA where he competed in wrestling, track and football, playing both linebacker and fullback.
-Curran’s parents came to the United States from Liberia during the mid-1980s.
+Personal: Curran attended Brookwood High School in Snellville, GA where he competed in wrestling, track and football, playing both linebacker and fullback.
+Curran’s parents moved to the United States from Liberia during the mid-1980s.
 His middle name, Flomo, means “protector” or “provider” and has been passed down for three generations in his family.
 As a child, he learned to play the drums, piano and viola, playing at his church and in his high school orchestra.